walagames/sketch-with-friends/README.md

 ## Overview

-Sketch with Friends is a real-time multiplayer drawing game.
-Players take turns sketching and guessing words.
-Create private rooms for you and your friends or play with people from around the world.
+Sketch with Friends is a real-time, multiplayer, browser-based drawing game.
+Players take turns drawing and guessing words with their friends or people from around the world!

 <p align="center">
 <br>